NoahJGersh/Wormhole/README.md

 ### Animation

 The vertices of the tunnel are planned to animate along scalar multiples of their representative vectors.
 I plan to make this sinusoidal, but that may change.
 The user may specify the relative and individual variances of the animation.
+I may additionally add spectrum analysis, to allow the tunnel to visualize system audio.